-The CHAMPION ALS Study is a Phase III, double-blind, randomised, placebo-controlled, parallel-group, multicentre study with an open-label extension period, to evaluate the efficacy and safety of ravulizumab (also known as Ultomiris) in adult patients with amyotrophic lateral sclerosis (ALS).
-The study is sponsored by Alexion Pharmaceuticals.
+The CHAMPION ALS Study was a Phase III, double-blind, randomised, placebo-controlled, parallel-group, multicentre study with an open-label extension period, to evaluate the efficacy and safety of ravulizumab (also known as Ultomiris) in adult patients with amyotrophic lateral sclerosis (ALS).
+The study was sponsored by Alexion Pharmaceuticals.

 Ultomiris contains an antibody that is injected into the bloodstream and that inhibits a protein called C5, a member of the complement system.
 The complement system is part of the immune system and is thought to be implicated in neurodegeneration in ALS.

 Under normal conditions, the complement system acts as part of the innate immune system to enhance the function of antibodies and the immune cells that recognise threats like infections.
 The complement system is activated at a low level at all times.
 Under some circumstances, however, an ALS-triggering event, for example, such as increased inflammation around nerve cells in the brain, the complement system overreacts.